The Top 10 Coolest Animals in the World

 #1.
 Blobfish

-The blobfish has been described as the ugliest fish on earth, but we don’t think they are ugly, we think they are impressive!
+The blobfish has been described as the ugliest fish on Earth, but we don’t think they are ugly, we think they are impressive!
 The blobfish has dark eyes on opposite sides of its face, a big nose, and a gelatinous body that is slightly less dense than water.
 This design allows the blobfish to float around with its mouth open lazily eating whatever fish happens to swim inside.

-Living in the deepest waters of Tasmania, Australia, and New Zealand, the water pressure holds their body into the typical bony fish shape, it is only above water that they look like a blob.
+Living in the deepest waters of Tasmania, Australia, and New Zealand, the water pressure holds their body into the typical bony fish shape, and it is only above water that they look like a blob.

 They have strong familial instincts.
 The female can lay thousands of eggs and either parent will sit on the hatchlings to protect them from predators.
 Unlike other fish, blobfish don’t have a swim bladder.
 They carry an air sac that lets them adjust their buoyancy and adapt to the extreme pressure of deep ocean water.